Do you feel anxious thinking about death and dying? Wondering what you will need or want during the end? Thinking who will grieve when you die?

 What death looks and feels like in the body will depend on the underlying cause.
 How long death takes, whether it causes pain or other symptoms, and even the appearance of the body throughout the process will vary.

 Sometimes, the physical process of dying is quick and virtually painless—such as in a sudden accident that causes fatal injury.
-In other cases, such as with cancer, death may be a prolonged process that requires constant care for managing pain.5
+In other cases, such as cancer, death may be a prolonged process that requires constant care for managing pain.5

 While the timeline and experience might be different from one person to the next, the steps in the physiological process of dying are fairly consistent.
 For death to happen, certain systems in the body need to stop working.

 If a person is in a fatal car accident, they may die right away from an injury to vital organs.
-For example, when if the spine and skull are involved, damage to the brain can cause the person to lose consciousness, cut off blood supply to the body, and interrupt communication between the brain and vital organs.
+For example, if the spine and skull are involved, damage to the brain can cause the person to lose consciousness, cut off blood supply to the body, and interrupt communication between the brain and vital organs.

-When someone is dying from a terminal illness, the organ systems of the body will shut down more slowly.6 They gradually become less aware of what’s happening around them and may start sleeping more.
+When someone is dying from a terminal illness, the organ systems of the body will shut down more slowly.
+They gradually become less aware of what’s happening around them and may start sleeping more.

 A person who is dying may begin to eat and drink less or stop taking nourishment at all.
 The closer death is, the more shallow a person’s breathing becomes, sometimes making a distinct “rattling” sound.

 Whether it happens gradually or suddenly, the World Health Organization (WHO) states that clinical death occurs when all vital functions of the body (including brain activity, blood flow, and breathing) have stopped.